Sam Hunt (poet): Poet

 Hunt was among the younger New Zealand poets who began to be published in the late 1960s.
 He was first published in Landfall in 1967.
 Hunt and other young poets were interested in daily linguistic usage and in the natural units of speech rather than any special poetic language.
 This expressed itself in a restoration of oral aspects of poetry and a stress on performance.

 Many of his poems are characteristically expressions of feeling in a single surface line which leads to a poignant close.
 His own experience is his single subject; moments in his life, love and its loss, and poems about his father, mother and sons.
 A number of Hunt's works share common themes and characters, such as the poems Porirua Friday Night and Girl with Black Eye in Grocer's Shop, both of which feature the same female character.
 "Everything Hunt writes is geared for personal performance: his lyrics are deliberately uncomplicated and colloquial; their traditional forms and regular rhythms allow 'the stories and myths [to be] fleshed and invested with energy and power'".
 Critics have noted Hunt's "unabashed romanticism".
 As Hunt wrote, Romantics, so they say,/ don't ever die! (second "Song").
 Hunt has been called "a kind of ["laconic"] Jack Kerouac" – whose poems (he has called them "roadsongs") are direct and simple, "surprised by their own powerful emotion".

 His romanticism has been compared with that of another New Zealand poet, Hone Tuwhare and their romanticism has been credited with contributing to the popularity of both poets.
-From the late 1960s until 1997, Hunt lived in a number of locations around the Pauatahanui inlet near Wellington.
+From the late 1960s until 1997, Hunt lived in a number of locations around the Pāuatahanui inlet near Wellington.
 Many of the events in each dwelling are described in his verse, notably Bottle Creek (where he was joined by his famous black and white sheepdog, "Minstrel"), Battle Hill (where his older son, Tom, was born), Death's Corner (formerly the farmhouse of a Mr Death) and then back to a boatshed in Paremata.
 Other poems (see above) are set in Porirua nearby.
 In the 1980s Hunt with Jack Lasenby and Ian Riggir (who both lived in Paremata) published poems on an 1886 upright press obtained from the Government Printing Office.

+He lived for a time Pukerua Bay near Wellington.
 In 1997 Hunt moved to Waiheke Island near Auckland.
-He later moved to Kaipara in Northland with his younger son, Alf.
+He later moved to Paparoa, Kaipara in Northland with his younger son, Alf.